-Scholarships: Five first-year students will receive $4,500 scholarships, renewable annually, provided the recipient meets the requirements of the Leadership Fellows program, including successful completion of the Leadership Studies and the three tiers of the LEAD Program.
+Scholarships: Five first-year students will receive $5,500 scholarships, renewable annually, provided the recipient meets the requirements of the Leadership Fellows program, including successful completion of the Leadership Studies minor and the three tiers of the LEAD Program.

-Study Abroad Grant: Leadership Fellows are eligible to receive a $1,000 Study Abroad Grant which may be used for an Elon-approved study abroad experience during the sophomore, junior, or senior years, provided the student remains active in the Leadership Fellows program.
-To receive this grant, they must complete the study abroad grant application.
+Global Study Grant: Leadership Fellows are eligible to receive a $1,000 Global Study Grant, which may be used for an Elon-approved study abroad or Study USA experience during the sophomore, junior, or senior years, provided the student remains active in the Leadership Fellows program.
+To receive this grant, they must complete the grant application.
 Additional information can be found here.

 Graduation: Upon successful completion of the Leadership Fellows requirements, Leadership Fellows graduate with distinction as an Isabella Cannon Leadership Fellow.
 The Cannon Legacy is a life-long journey!

 Lateral Entry: Up to 10 lateral entry positions into the Leadership Fellows program are available to first-year students who are part of the LEAD program.
 Applications are due in November for lateral entry during the spring semester.